ahmedcharef/multi-systemd-services/README.md

 # multi-systemd-services

-###### Systemd is a suite of software that provides fundamental building blocks for a Linux operating system
+###### Systemd is a suite of software that provides fundamental building blocks for a Linux operating system.

 ## Adding the application services to systemd